 5. Reset and repeat.
 Check that your torso is upright, shoulders are back, and your palms are still facing forward.
 Breathe out as you drag up, in as you lower.
 Intermediate lifters: 3 sets of 8-12 reps with a weight that challenges the last 2-3 reps.

-Drag curl proper form showing starting position with dumbbells at thighs and finish position with elbows driven backward and dumbbells dragged up close to the lower chest
+Drag curl proper form: starting position with dumbbells at the thighs and finish position with elbows driven backward behind the torso, dumbbells dragged up close to the lower chest

 Drag curl proper form: elbows travel backward behind the torso, dumbbells stay in contact with the front of the body the entire rep.